elasticpath/react-pwa-reference-storefront/src/components/src/BundleConstituents/README.md

 #### Description

-For a specified bundle, displays an image and name for the bundle itself and for each item in the bundle.
+For a specified bundle, displays an image and name for the bundle and an image and name for each item in the bundle.

 When an item is selected, the item details appear in the `ProductDisplayItemMain` component.